 Without mincing words, Keukenhof is a madhouse of flower-hungry visitors of every age, size, and species (yes, you’ll see your fair share of Keukenhof doggos on sight! )

 This place gets busy, and the last thing you want to do is wait a million years is a line-up while bus loads of other tourists glide smugly past you with their pre-purchased tickets!
-Plus, it seems these days with the time-controlled tickets, purchasing in advance might even be mandatory.
+Plus, buying in-person costs 23 euro, compared to 19.50 online.

 I got my ticket online the night before on GetYourGuide and used my mobile voucher to walk straight in.